How To Outsource App Development And Succeedblog

-- Communication – more involvement in the project process and allows analyzing the stakeholder’s feedback easier.
+- Communication – more involvement in the project process and allows easier analyzing of the stakeholder’s feedback

 - The amount of costs is fixed with the scope (and not separately)

-- Clear understanding precisely what needs to be done and it won’t change (detailed specifications, screens/mockups)
+- A clear understanding of precisely what needs to be done (detailed specifications, screens/mockups), which won’t change

-- It’s a well-known solution, not an innovation or a new technology
+- It’s a well-known solution, not innovation or new technology

 Advantages – the client realizes how much it will cost and when he will get a market-ready product/app.

-The disadvantage of this model is that requirements analysis and writing a detailed specification take significant time, and only when it’s done – the development process can begin.
-And what’s the most important – in case you want to change the scope or add new features, you’re going to need a re-estimation, which is time-consuming.
+The disadvantages of this model are that requirement analysis and writing a detailed specification takes significant time, and only when it’s done can the development process begin.
+What’s most important is, in case you want to change the scope or add new features, you’re going to need a re-estimation, which is time-consuming.